8 Things You Need to Make Sushi at Home

 Moribashi

-• What other sushi tools are useful in making perfect sushi?
 Aside from fish, rice is an important part of sushi making.
-A good rice cooker, a shamoji or rice paddle / rice spreader and high quality rice vinegar are important to have.
+A good rice cooker, a shamoji or rice paddle/rice spreader, and high-quality rice vinegar are important sushi tools.

-• What’s an easy sushi to make at home?
-Temaki or handrolls can be made without any kitchen gadgets.
-In fact, you can lay out all the toppings and guests, even beginners can make their own hand rolls step-by-step together.
-A temaki party is great for all types of sushi fillings without a bamboo sushi maki roller.
+Temaki, or handrolls, can be made without any kitchen gadgets.
+You can lay out all the toppings, and even beginners can make their own hand rolls step-by-step.
+A temaki party is great for all types of sushi fillings without a bamboo makisu roller.

-• What is nori?
-Nori is the dried seaweed that can be used in rolled sushi, temaki and some types of nigiri.
+Nori is the dried seaweed used in rolled sushi, temaki, and some types of nigiri.

-• What food ingredients would you put in a sushi making kit?
-Sushi rice, high quality soy sauce, nori and rice vinegar and wasabi are great ingredients for DIY sushi makers.
-Some pairs of chopsticks and sauce dishes help complete sushi sets!
+Sushi rice, high-quality soy sauce, nori, rice vinegar, and wasabi are great ingredients for DIY sushi makers.
+A few pairs of chopsticks and sauce dishes help complete sushi sets.

-• Even if we can’t be sushi masters, having the right tools will go a long way in improving the sushi that you can make at home.
-Starting with the right knives, keeping them sharp with the right sharpening stones and using a good cutting board will go a long way to improve the quality of the sushi you can make at home.
-Having a good fish scaler and bone tweezer as well as moribashi for plating can really improve your home sushi.
+Even if we can’t all be sushi masters, having the right tools will go a long way in improving the sushi you make at home.
+Starting with the right Japanese knives, keeping them sharp with the right sharpening stones, and using a good cutting board will elevate your results.
+A fish scaler, bone tweezer, and moribashi for plating can take your sushi to the next level.

 ← Older Post Newer Post →